josema-dev/RagdollEE/README.md

 * Disable mesh draw: Do not draw mesh.
 * Save params: Save ragdoll params to ragdoll_params.txt
 * Load params: Load ragdoll params from ragdoll_params.txt and set it into current ragdoll.
 IMPORTAND!
 Deselect all actors to enable load button.
+### Tips
+* If use model with skeleton like warrior disable creation of ragdoll for neck and check how it works.
 ## ChangeLog
 ### Version 0.0.2
 * Save selected actor and joint settings when switch too simulation mode or params are saved to file.